djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 ##### 6. Abstraction

-Now it seems like we've fulfilled the minimum requirements to do "tab key insertion".
-I'm afraid you might feel stressed and confused as Those are just too much.
-We need abstraction to make more readable, available, useful and simple code.
+Seems like we've fulfilled the minimum requirements to do "tab key insertion".
+I'm afraid you might feel stressed and confused as those were just too much.
+We want abstraction to make more readable, available, useful and simple code.
 The every former steps were the preperation for this step.
-Let's pack it together and make a beautiful, easy function! ...or am I the only one feeling like that?
+Let's pack it together and make a beautiful and easy function! ...or am I the only one feeling like that?
 Well..
 Please look at this code.

 {% highlight javascript linenos %}
 function insertTab(textBox) {